meetumaltiar/aws-workshop/README.md

 # 🧠 AWS Hands-On Workshop (Java + AWS CLI)

 Welcome to the **AWS Hands-On Workshop** designed for engineering students.
-This repo includes Java examples, AWS CLI scripts, and deployment helpers to help you learn AWS by doing.
+This repo includes Java examples, AWS CLI scripts, CloudFormation templates, and deployment helpers to help you learn AWS by doing.

 ---